arulandu/competitive-programming/docs/Navigator.md

   ### 2D Prefix Sums
   - useful for counting coordinates in some range
   - compress points
+  - for range updates, set deltas +1 on bottom-left and top-right and -1 on top-left and bottom-right. then prefix sum.
+(USACO #919)
   ### Max
   - You can prefix sum on the maximum value